Why should you care?

 20 percent of all school-aged children and teens.
 Despite how many

 youth struggle with abdominal pain, there is no clear agreement

 among medical professionals about how best to manage it.
-In the

 Abdominal Pain Program (APP) at Children's Mercy, we use a

 follow-up by a team of professionals, including a pediatric